What Happens When a Leasehold Expires? UK Guide 2026

 Extending the lease adds 90 years to your existing term and zeroes the ground rent.
 Buying the freehold (called collective enfranchisement for flats, or just freehold purchase for houses) means you and the other leaseholders own the building outright.
 Enfranchisement is more powerful but more complex — you need at least 50% of the leaseholders to participate for a block of flats.
 For a leasehold house it’s simpler.

-If the Leasehold and Freehold Reform Act 2024 abolishes marriage value, should I wait?
+If the Leasehold and Commonhold Act abolishes marriage value, should I wait?

 Only if you have plenty of time.
 The Act is law but the new deferment and capitalisation rates haven’t been set as of May 2026, so the old regime (including marriage value) is still in force.
 If you’re below 85 years, the cost of waiting under the current regime will likely outweigh any future saving.
 Above 100 years, you can afford to watch.